Lata Mangeshkar, legendary Indian singer, dies at 92

-NEW DELHI (AP) — Lata Mangeshkar, a legendary Indian singer with a prolific, groundbreaking catalog and a voice recognized by a billion people in South Asia, has died, her doctor said.
+NEW DELHI (AP) — Lata Mangeshkar, a legendary Indian singer with a prolific, groundbreaking catalog and a voice recognized by more than a billion people in South Asia, has died.
 She was 92.

-The iconic singer died of multiple organ failure at Breach Candy hospital in Mumbai, Dr. Pratit Samdani told reporters.
+The iconic singer died Sunday morning of multiple organ failure at Breach Candy hospital in Mumbai, her physician, Dr. Pratit Samdani, told reporters.
 She was hospitalized on Jan.
 11 after contracting COVID-19.
+She was taken off the ventilator after her condition improved in late January but her health deteriorated on Saturday and was put back on life support.

+Mangeshkar received a state funeral and Prime Minister Narendra Modi flew in from New Delhi to pay his last respects.

+Modi laid a wreath next to Mangeshkar's body, wrapped in the Indian flag, as thousands, including Bollywood stars and politicians, thronged Mumbai’s iconic Shivaji Park where she was cremated amid the chanting of vedic hymns and a special gun salute.

+India’s public broadcaster, Doordarshan, transmitted live scenes of the cremation to a grieving nation while Mangeshkar's songs played in the background.

-India declared two days of national mourning and said Mangeshkar will be given a state funeral and that the country’s flag will fly at half-staff, the public broadcaster Doordarshan said on Twitter.
+India declared two days of national mourning and lowered the country’s flags through Monday.

-“I am anguished beyond words,” Prime Minister Narendra Modi said in a tweet.
+“I am anguished beyond words,” Modi said in a tweet.
 “She leaves a void in our nation that cannot be filled.
 The coming generations will remember her as a stalwart of Indian culture, whose melodious voice had an unparalleled ability to mesmerize people.”

 Over the course of nearly eight decades, Mangeshkar was a major presence as a playback singer, singing songs that were later lip-synced by actors in India’s lavish Bollywood musicals.
 She was also fondly revered as the “Melody Queen” and “Nightingale of India.”

-Mangeshkar’s songs, always filled with emotion, were often sad and mostly dealt with unrequited love, but others involved national pride.
+Mangeshkar’s songs, always filled with emotion, were often sad and mostly dealt with unrequited love, but others involved national pride and were used to motivate Indians and the country's defense forces during times of wars with neighboring Pakistan and China.

-Mangeshkar was still in her twenties in the late 1950s when she had already been established as one of the best playback singers in India.
+Mangeshkar was still in her 20s when she had already been established as one of the best playback singers in India.
 But her career-defining moment came in the epic historical “Mughal-e-Azam,” a romantic tragedy that was released in 1960.
-The film's iconic song “Pyar Kiya To Darna Kya?”
-(Why fear if you are in love?) is considered one of the defining songs in Bollywood films, one that over decades has become an undisputed epitome of love’s often rebellious nature.
+Its soundtrack “Pyar Kiya To Darna Kya?”
+(Why fear if you are in love?) is considered one of the most memorable in Bollywood films, one that over decades has become an undisputed epitome of love’s often rebellious nature.

-Throughout her career, Mangeshkar worked with nearly all legendary Indian music directors, including the duo Madan Mohan, Naushad, SD Burman, RD Burman, Laxmikant-Pyarelal and A.R.
+Throughout her career, Mangeshkar worked with nearly all legendary Indian music directors, including Madan Mohan, Naushad, S.D.
+Burman, R.D.
+Burman, the duo Laxmikant-Pyarelal and A.R.
 Rahman, selling tens of millions of records.
 She also won dozens of singing awards, earning her a near saint-like status in the Bollywood music industry.

 “I can’t believe I’ve been tolerated by music lovers for 75 years!” she said last year in an interview with the news website Rediff.